Skip to Main Content

 Under the terms of the policy, the insurance does not cover damages caused by cosmetic problems (e.g., building settling, cracking, shrinking, etc.) or the church’s failure to maintain the premises (e.g., wear and tear, rust, corrosion, erosion, fungus, decay, deterioration, wet or dry rot, and mold).

-It is the church’s duty to maintain their property adequately so that the property’s condition does not invite damage or destruction.
+It is the church’s duty to maintain its property adequately so that the property’s condition does not invite damage or destruction.
 The insurance company does promise to make payment to the insured in the event of a loss covered by the policy (i.e., fire; lightning; explosion; windstorm or hail; smoke; aircraft or vehicles; riot or civil commotion; vandalism; leakage from fire extinguishing equipment; “sinkhole collapse;” “volcanic action;” falling objects; weight of snow, ice or sleet; or water damage).

 It is a fact of life that a number of NIC church buildings are many decades old.
 Because of the age of these buildings, they have ongoing maintenance issues that must be addressed regularly.
 It is incumbent on a church and its board of trustees to continually assess the wellbeing of the church’s physical structure and a wide variety of supporting systems as to their integrity and ability to function.
 It is the church’s responsibility to address property deficiencies.